savannahostrowski/savannahostrowski/README.md

 ## Hey there 👋 !
 I'm Savannah.

 - 🚀 I'm a Senior Product Manager in Microsoft's Developer Division, focused on Azure cloud native developer tools and end-to-end experience.
+Right now, I work as the lead product manager for the open-source [Azure Developer CLI](https://github.com/Azure/azure-dev), which accelerates the time it takes for a developer to go from local development environment to the cloud.

 - 🐍 Previously, I worked as a Technical Program Manager at Google where I led and managed a large cross-product program focused on accelerating [multi-device experience development](https://developer.android.com/multi-device-development) via tools like the upcoming Cross Device SDK.
 Before that, I was the program manager for the [Pylance language server](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) at Microsoft, working to improve Python developer experience and productivity in products like VS Code, Visual Studio and on Azure. ...and before that, I worked as a software engineer at a variety of startups and consultancies.